Range of Motion

 Quick Answer

-Always train through the fullest range of motion you can control with good form.
-Full ROM produces greater muscle growth and strength gains than partial reps for most exercises.
+For most exercises, use the fullest range of motion you can control with good form and without pain.
+Full ROM tends to produce better muscle development and more complete strength gains than relying on partial reps alone.

 Key Takeaways